+By 1940 thirty states had compulsory sterilization laws in this country, i.e., people who were deemed to be genetically less gifted were sterilized against their will.
+60,000 of those sterilizations were performed in this country.
+And the eugenics moment gained more and more adherence.
 What shut it off ultimately was what happened in World War II where six million Jews were killed, along with probably five or six million Slavs and other races who were deemed, and gypsies, there were probably half a million gypsies killed by the Nazis, different groups of people who were deemed to be genetically less deserving of living and genetically less likely to be productive and useful human beings.

 And were it not for World War II, it's quite plausible that the eugenics movement would have continued to grow and that today, when we talk about genetics, much of it would be referred to a belief that somehow we can determine people's phenotype and genotype and that we can predict how useful or useless they're going to be on the basis of our insights into genetics.
 And this ideology of genetic determinism, I say it had a great decline, this is the phrase we use, genetic determinism, i.e., to say that an individual's life course is strongly dictated by his or her genome.

 These are her alleles.
 You heard a lot about the alleles last time from Eric.
 But genetic determinism is once again coming to the forefront.
 Why?
 Because now, for the first time, we actually have a science of human genetics.

 When all of this other stuff was going on 50 and 100 years ago it was all pseudo-science, it was all made up.
 No one had the vaguest idea what genes were present in people's DNA.